edespino/cloudberry-site/docs/sql-stmts/create-extension.md

 # CREATE EXTENSION

-Registers an extension in a Cloudberry Database.
+Registers an extension in a Apache Cloudberry.

 ## Synopsis